 In order to stop mouth breathing, the muscles must be “re-trained” to function in new ways.

-A Myofunctional Therapist (MFT) can be an instrumental figure in helping you learn to breathe in a healthy way.
-MFTs are skilled at helping children and adults gain control over muscle patterning habits, including those involved in mouth breathing.
+A myofunctional therapist such as myself can be an instrumental figure in helping you learn to breathe in a healthy way.
+Myofunctional therapists are skilled at helping children and adults gain control over muscle patterning habits, including those involved in mouth breathing.